Meet the team behind Avert

 Chief Executive Officer

 Sarah joined Avert with a wealth of senior experience from the INGO sector.
 Sarah has worked extensively across the HIV response since the mid-1990s, initially in the UK and then internationally in countries across Southern Africa and the Eastern Caribbean.
 Sarah has experience of HIV programming and implementation in areas including working with key affected populations, HIV prevention, and behaviour change communication.
 Sarah previously served as a Trustee of STOPAIDS.

 Director of Communications and Digital Health Strategy

 Simon has over 20 years’ experience in communications for social change and has been working in HIV, health and development for 18 years.
-As well as roles at the International HIV/AIDS Alliance and conflict prevention organisation Saferworld, he has consulted for a range of health and development organisations.
-Simon has a Masters in International Policy and Diplomacy and a Postgraduate Diploma in Behaviour Change.
+As well as roles at Avert, the International HIV/AIDS Alliance and conflict prevention organisation Saferworld, he has consulted for a range of health and development organisations.
+Simon has a MSc in Behaviour Change and an MA in International Policy and Diplomacy.

 Senior Content Editor and Project Manager